If you are deciding to get married and buy yourself a home – You probably will fall in the category of a first-home buyer.

-The first homeowners grant is the national initiative started by the Australian Government.
-FHOG was introduced on July 1, 2000, to offset the effect of GST on homeownership.
+The first homeowners grant is a national initiative started by the Australian Government.
+FHOG was introduced on July 1, 2000, to offset the effect of GST on home ownership.
 This scheme is funded by the states and territories and is administered under their own legislation.
 As per the scheme, a one-off grant is payable to the first-home buyers who fulfill all the eligibility criteria.

 Using the First Home Owners Grant